'Like Some Sea Creature From The Deep': Vampire Fish Making Comeback To American River

 SACRAMENTO (CBS13) – A strange underwater creature known as the vampire fish is making a comeback to the American River.

-Just this week, local divers spotted two of them.READ MORE: CHP: Person Dies After Being Shot While Driving On Highway 50 Near Sacramento
+Just this week, local divers spotted two of them.READ MORE: Police: Report Of Armed Person At Elk Grove High Turns Out To Be Student With Stapler Acting Out Scene From Movie

 The vampire fish, otherwise known as pacific lamprey, is long with leather-like skin, and it has teeth.